rreja/ExoStatistics/README.rst

 Following output files will be generated:

-- An output file with  '_NoS.gff' at the end will be generated, for each input.
+- An output file with  '_NoS.gff' at the end will be generated in a seperate folder "output", for each input.
 This contains all the non-singelton peaks. (non-singelton peaks are those with standard deviation greater than 0).

 - "peak_stats.txt" containing the summary for each input file.
 The summary includes the following information::